Table of Contents

 Conclusion

 After several iterations of coding and testing, I have developed a playable version of Kessel Sabacc that captures the essence of the original game.
-While there are still features to be added, such as shift tokens and multiplayer options, the current version offers a solid introduction to the game.
+While there are still features to be added, such as a leaderboard and multiplayer, the current version offers a solid introduction to the game.

 If you’re a fan of Star Wars or simply enjoy card games, I invite you to try out my Kessel Sabacc web game.
 It’s a great way to engage with the Star Wars universe and experience the thrill of this classic card game.
 Any feedback is welcome. 🙂